Saharan dust: The Westward trajectory

 The westward trajectory is referred as the transatlantic transport, which is the dispersion of Saharan Dust to the west through the Atlantic Ocean.
 The westward trajectory is the most voluminous, and makes up 30-60% of the total annual Saharan Dust, supplying 60% of the dust to the Gulf of Guinea and 28% to the Atlantic Ocean.
 This trajectory happens during the northern hemisphere winter and summer.
-The winter season in the northern hemisphere happens in the end of November until the middle of the March where the westward wind shifts to the northeasterly trade wind (Harmattan season).
+The winter season in the northern hemisphere happens from the end of November until the middle of the March where the westward wind shifts to the northeasterly trade wind (Harmattan season).
 This trajectory is mostly influenced by the Inter-Tropical Convergence Zone (ITCZ), which links to the monsoon flow and results in the raising of Saharan Dust plume.
 Due to this convection, this wind brings the dust from the Sahara to the Gulf of Guinea and the resulting dense fog in that surrounding area.
 Subsequently, in summer, the wind shifts westward, which transports Saharan Dust toward the Atlantic Ocean.
 The atmospheric layer in this region is the Saharan Air Layer, which is typically dry and hot during this season.
 This wind brings Sahara Dust to South America and continues to the Amazon Basin.
-In addition, the peak of this season between July and August brings the dust from the western part of the Sahara Desert directly to the Caribbean islands and the United States of America.
-Saharan Dust takes about 5–7 days to reach the Caribbean; however, depending on the climate and the magnitude of Saharan Dust plume, it can be transported further for up to 10 days.
+In addition, the peak of this season between July and August brings the dust from the western part of the Sahara directly to the Caribbean islands and the United States of America.
+Saharan Dust takes about five-to-seven days to reach the Caribbean; however, depending on the climate and the magnitude of Saharan Dust plume, it can be transported further for up to ten days.
 On June 25, 2020, NASA reported a gigantic Saharan Dust Aerosol Blanket which was called the "Godzilla dust plume" over the Atlantic Ocean, which spread 5,000 miles across the Atlantic Ocean from 15 to 25 June 2020.
 This was reported as the largest plume over the past 50–60 years period.

 The Northward trajectory

-The northward trajectory is correlated with the southerly winds that brings Saharan Dust to the Mediterranean Basin and further to the Southern Europe.
-This wind is called Sirocco, a southerly wind that originates from the Sahara desert and commonly occurs during autumn and spring.
+The northward trajectory is correlated with the southerly winds that brings Saharan Dust to the Mediterranean Basin and farther to the Southern Europe.
+This wind is called Sirocco, a southerly wind that originates from the Sahara and commonly occurs during autumn and spring.
 This trajectory reaches a peak in March and in November, where Saharan Dust can reach up to Southern Europe.
 However, when rain occurs, the dust will deposit quickly in the Mediterranean basin.
 Over the year, the least active months of Saharan Dust dispersal for the whole Mediterranean is December.

-The Eastwards trajectory
+The Eastward trajectory

-The eastward trajectory originates from the eastern Sahara Desert and expands from the Northward Trajectory.
+The eastward trajectory originates from the eastern Sahara and expands from the Northward Trajectory.
 The lifting from the northward trajectory is primarily associated with the occurrence of southerly flow ahead of synoptic frontal systems traveling eastward across the Mediterranean or originating in the northern Sahara and moving northeastward.
-This event usually happens during Spring and needs 2–4 days to reach the Central Mediterranean and move towards the Middle East.
+This event usually happens during Spring and needs two-to-four days to reach the Central Mediterranean and move toward the Middle East.